 If you have hypertension, they should definitely be avoided, as they have been shown to lead to excessive weight gain and diabetes.

 However, you can opt for a small amount of dark chocolate with at least 60% cacao.
-Dark chocolate has less sugar the milk chocolate, and contains healthy antioxidants.
+Dark chocolate has less sugar than milk chocolate, and contains healthy antioxidants.

-Pickles you find in the store are composed of incredible amounts of salt, which increases the risk of arterial hypertension.
+Pickles you find in the store are composed of exorbitant amounts of salt, which increases the risk of arterial hypertension.

 If pickles are a part of your regular diet, they generally lead to fluid retention, a condition that affects kidney and cardiovascular health.

-Do you eat these foods?
+Do you tend to eat these foods on a daily basis?
 If so, try to switch to healthier options to keep your blood pressure under control.